Schools are ineffective at preparing students for technical careers

 Ian Iceton, Group HR Director, Network Rail

-Read and download the full report, ‘From school work to real work: How education fails students in the real world‘.
+The full report is titled ‘From school work to real work: How education fails students in the real world’.

 To find out more about University Technical Colleges visit www.utcolleges.org.